 Do you accept insurance?

-We recently changed our business model to a self-pay-only model, meaning we will no longer accept insurance policies.
-While we contracted with several in the past, we have found that insurance companies do not always have the best interest of the client in mind.
-Our decision to move to the self-pay model was made to serve our clients with the highest level of ethics and integrity.
-We are happy to provide documentation for you to share with your insurance for any out of network benefits or to apply towards your deductible.
+We operate on a self-pay-only model, meaning we do not contract with insurance policies.
+We have found that insurance companies do not always have the best interest of the client in mind.
+Our decision to implement the self-pay model was made to serve our clients with the highest level of ethics and integrity.
+We are happy to provide documentation for you to share with your insurance provider for any out of network benefits or to apply towards your deductible.

 What is the cost of sessions?